Gujejiani/English-Learner/README.md

-# here we go, you can check your vocabulary nollige withoung having to trouble to hide half sides of pdf or leptop :D
+# here we go, you can check your vocabulary knowledge withoung having trouble to hide half sides of pdf or leptop :D